AlbertArakelyan/geo-city-finder/README.md

 ## 📦 Installation

-Add `Geo City Fincer` to your project with npm:
+Add `Geo City Finder` to your project with npm:

 ```bash
 npm install geo-city-finder